 Crushing Strength: 8,750 lbf/in2 (60.4 MPa)

 Shrinkage: Radial: 4.8%, Tangential: 7.2%, Volumetric: 12.8%, T/R Ratio: 1.5

-Color/Appearance: Heartwood is a medium to dark reddish brown or purplish brown.
+Color/Appearance: Heartwood is a golden to dark reddish brown.
 Color tends to darken with age.
 Besides the common ribbon pattern seen on quartersawn boards, Sapele is also known for a wide variety of other figured grain patterns, such as: pommele, quilted, mottled, wavy, beeswing, and fiddleback.

 Grain/Texture: Grain is interlocked, and sometimes wavy.
 Fine uniform texture and good natural luster.

 Endgrain: Diffuse-porous; large pores in no specific arrangement, few; solitary and radial multiples of 2-3; reddish brown deposits occasionally present; parenchyma diffuse-in-aggregates, unilateral, and marginal; rays narrow to medium, spacing normal; ripple marks present.